0xor1/deprecated-trees/ReadMe.md

-task
+trees
 ====

-The task repo is split into two main parts the server and the client, each has its own ReadMe file, see those for details on each.
+The trees repo is split into two main parts the server and the client, each has its own ReadMe file, see those for details on each.